dssg/air_pollution_estimation/README.md

   passphrase: YOUR_DB_PASSWORD
 ```
 With the template copied, you need to replace the placeholder values with your actual credentials.

+## 1. Running The Data Collection Pipeline

+# TODO run setup script:
+- Create SQL tables
+- Download Model weights to s3 bucket
+- Grab from repo and put in S3
+- Grab transfer weights (from somewhere?) and put in S3

+# TODO Need a GPU to run yolov3-tf

 #### Required software